sinc-lab/xvalRNAfolding/README.md

 # Revisiting homology-aware cross validations for RNA secondary structure prediction

-This repository contains the data and source code for the manuscript *Revisiting homology-aware cross validations for RNA secondary structure prediction*, by L.A.
+This repository contains the data and source code for the manuscript *Homology-aware cross-validation strategies for generalization assessment in RNA structure prediction*, by L.A.
 Bugnon, G. Kulemeyer, M. Gerard, L. Di Persia, G. Stegmayer and D.H.
-Milone, 2025 (under review).
+Milone, 2026 (under review).
 Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar/).

 In this work we revise existing cross-validation strategies for RNA secondary structure prediction: random k-fold, clustering fold and family fold.